Ahtahkakoop: Early life

 Ahtahkakoop was born about 1816 in the Saskatchewan River country.
-Ahtahkakoop John Chatelain was born to a French-Canadian father, Antoine Chatelain, and to a lady of mixed-origin, Okimawinotook.
+Ahtahkakoop [Chatelain] was born to a French-Canadian father, Antoine Chatelain, and to a Cree woman, Okimawinotook.

+On the night of his birth, the young boy was said to have been born on a night where the stars blanketed the sky, and were more numerous and brighter than usual.
+He was thus given the name "Ahtahkakoop", the Plains Cree word for Starblanket- and his mother had wrapped the new born in a blanket sewn with pointed stars.
 He was one of five brothers.
 The remainder being named: Masuskapoe Chatelain, Sasakamoose Jacob Chatelain, Ahenakew David Chatelain, and Nāpēskis Chatelain.
 Ahtahkakoop's own descendants, and that of his brothers, are thought to be quite extensive although not completely compiled.